 - (i) This background note contains an inventory of delegations' suggestions on the scope for WTO rules in the area of trade facilitation in the context of the Council for Trade in Goods' work programme on this subject.
-In attempting to list the various proposals, they are grouped under three categories, i.e (i) proposals concerning government mandated information requirements; (ii) proposals concerning official procedures; and (iii) proposals concerning transparency and related issues.
-A summary of each proposal made in writing is reproduced for convenience.
-Since some proposals have overlapping content, some international instruments are reproduced under several headings. - (ii) All listed proposals are referenced to provisions of international instruments related to the subject matter.
+In addition to those categories already contained in the original document G/C/W/132, i.e "Proposals concerning government mandated information requirements (Section I); "Proposals concerning official procedures" (Section II); and "Proposals concerning transparency and related issues" (Section III), the present Revision 1 contains new sections on "Proposals relating to transport and transit, "(Section IV); and "Proposals relating to payment, insurance and other financial requirements,"(Section V).
+A section listing proposals relevant to existing WTO Agreements will be added after the next meeting.
+The present update also reflects changes in the text of relevant Articles of the General Annex of the proposed revised Kyoto Convention, the drafting of which has been finalized in March 1999.
+A summary of each proposal made by delegations is reproduced for convenience.
+Since some proposals have overlapping content, some international instruments are reproduced under several headings. - (ii) The listed proposals are referenced to provisions of international instruments related to the subject-matter to the extent to which such instruments exist.
 For reasons of space, not all instruments referred to are reproduced in their entirety.
-Existing WTO provisions are not listed specifically, as they will be considered at the third informal meeting of the Goods Council in March 1999.
-The background note is intended to assist delegations in their analysis of the scope for WTO rules in the area of trade facilitation and to help in the analysis of possible gaps in the existing international regulative framework. - (iii) The note specifically takes into account proposals made in the context of the Goods Council's first informal meeting on trade facilitation (28 and 29 September 1998) which focused on import and export requirements and procedures.
-An update to this document will be provided after each of the coming meetings, accounting for any additional proposals made. - (iv) Additional ideas put forward by delegations are listed at the end of this background note. - (v) The table in the Annex to this document lists the international conventions quoted, including their Contracting Parties.
+The background note is intended to assist delegations in their analysis of the scope for WTO rules in the area of trade facilitation and to help to examine possible gaps in the existing international regulative framework. - (iii) The note specifically takes into account proposals made in the context of the Goods Council's first and second informal meetings on trade facilitation, i.e. (i) on import and export requirements and procedures (28 and 29 September 1998), and (ii) on physical movement of consignments (Transport and Transit) and payment, insurance and other financial requirements affecting cross-border trade in goods (7 December 1998). - (iv) Additional ideas put forward by delegations are listed at the end of this background note in section VI. - (v) The table in the Annex to this document lists the international conventions quoted, including their Contracting Parties.